WWII Navy Victualling Yard Building

 The WWII Navy Victualling Yards were constructed as part of the build-up for defence purposes in the late 1930's.

-They were a vital component in the logistics and supply requirements of the Royal Australian Navy.
-The buildings were constructed following tenders in 1938 No 371/38 and later in 1940 No 188/40.
 Additional buildings were constructed opposite the present stores adjacent to Channel 9 and extensions were added to a number of buildings in 1942.
 The main stores backed onto the railway line to facilitate access.
-The HMA.
+The H.M.A.
 Victualling Yard, Darwin was designed to feed all Navy, Army and Air Force personnel based at Darwin.
-In the event of emergency, the Yard was designed to carry emergency rations (42 days full ration, plus 42 days half ration) for all Defence and Civilian population, up to a total of 8000 persons.
-This building is now the workshop and archives for the Aviation Historical Society of the NT and as such is not open to the public.
-Visits can be arranged by contacting our team at the Darwin Aviation Museum
+In the event of emergency, the Yard was designed to carry emergency rations (42 days full ration, plus 42 days half ration) for all Defence and Civilian population, up to a total of 8000 persons

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy